 Form 1040EZ.
-If you file Form 1040EZ, report the taxable amount on line 1.
-If the taxable amount was not reported on Form W-2, enter "SCH" and the taxable amount in the space to the left of line 1.
+If you file Form 1040EZ, include the taxable amount in the total on line 1.
+If the taxable amount was not reported on Form W-2, also enter "SCH" and the taxable amount in the space to the left of line 1.

 Form 1040A.
-If you file Form 1040A, report the taxable amount on line 7.
-If the taxable amount was not reported on Form W-2, enter "SCH" and the taxable amount in the space to the left of line 7.
+If you file Form 1040A, include the taxable amount in the total on line 7.
+If the taxable amount was not reported on Form W-2, also enter "SCH" and the taxable amount in the space to the left of line 7.

 Form 1040.
-If you file Form 1040, report the taxable amount on line 7.
-If the taxable amount was not reported on Form W-2, enter "SCH" and the taxable amount on the dotted line next to line 7.
+If you file Form 1040, include the taxable amount in the total on line 7.
+If the taxable amount was not reported on Form W-2, also enter "SCH" and the taxable amount on the dotted line next to line 7.

 Schedule SE (Form 1040).
-Include amounts you receive under a scholarship as pay for your services as an independent contractor in determining your net earnings from self-employment.
-If your net earnings are \$400 or more, you will have to pay self-employment tax.
+To determine your net earnings from self-employment, include amounts you receive under a scholarship as pay for your services that are reported to you on Form 1099-MISC, Miscellaneous Income.
+If your net earnings are \$400 or more, you must pay self-employment tax.
 Use Schedule SE, Self-Employment Tax, to figure this tax.